arazakiSteam/infraspaceCalc/README.md

 - resourceBuildingMap - a map of resources to its production building
 - data - map of building data

-Within [infraspace_calc.html](infraspace_calc.html) replace the above objects with the output from the
+Within [infraspace_calc.html](infraspace_calc.html) replace the above objects with the output from the `extractBuildingData.py` script.